ecluse:ecluse-core

 A package identity, decoupled from any registry's wire format.

 Identity differs by ecosystem -- npm has scopes and is case-sensitive, PyPI normalises per PEP 503, RubyGems is verbatim -- so the type is opaque: build it with mkPackageName, which records the ecosystem, computes a pkgCanonical key used for equality/matching, and keeps a pkgDisplay form for faithful rendering.
-Equality and ordering are on (pkgEcosystem, pkgNamespace, pkgCanonical) only -- never the display form -- so Flask and flask are the same PyPI package but different npm ones.
+Equality and ordering are on (pkgEcosystem, pkgNamespace, pkgCanonical) only -- never the display or base form -- so Flask and flask are the same PyPI package but different npm ones.

 mkPackageName :: Ecosystem -> Maybe Scope -> Text -> PackageName Source #